Salam Fayyad

 Fayyad resigned from the cabinet in November 2005 to run as founder and leader of the new Third Way party for the legislative elections of 2006.
 The party was not successful, and Fayyad returned as Finance Minister in the March 2007 Unity Government.
 Fayyad's first appointment as Prime Minister on 15 June 2007, which was justified by Palestinian president Mahmoud Abbas on the basis of "national emergency", was not confirmed by the Palestinian Legislative Council.
 His successor, Rami Hamdallah, was named on 2 June 2013.

 Fayyad is a visiting senior scholar and the Daniella Lipper Coules '95 Distinguished Visitor in Foreign Affairs at the Princeton School of Public and International Affairs at Princeton University.
+He is widely known for introducing various reforms that improved the Palestinian economy.

 Early life and education

 Salam Fayyad was born in Nablus or Deir al-Ghusun in northern West Bank on 12 April 1952 (according to some sources in 1951).
 He graduated from the American University of Beirut in 1975 and received his MBA from St. Edward's University in 1980.
 Fayyad has a PhD in economics, which he received from the University of Texas at Austin, where he was a student of William Barnett and did early research on the American Divisia Monetary Aggregates, which he continued on the staff of the Federal Reserve Bank of St. Louis.